 Do you want your children to have a music education but you’re not sure where to start?

-Now you CAN help your child learn about classical music and great composers without hours of planning, even if your knowledge of music only fits in one piano key!
+Now you CAN help your child learn about classical music and great composers without hours of planning, even if your only experience with music is playing the radio!

 INTRODUCING The Composer Detective: Helping homeschool moms and kids investigate the lives and music of some of the world’s great orchestral composers!